Mechanical Engineering, Bachelor of Science College of Engineering

 Areas of Interest

 Students spend their third year in further study of fundamental courses, and in the fourth year they may tailor their studies to their interests by selecting courses in controls and systems analysis, fluid mechanics, heat transfer, mechanical design or thermodynamics.
-Students can either prepare for graduate study in mechanical engineering or obtain a broad background for entering engineering practice.
+Students may either prepare for graduate study in mechanical engineering or obtain a broad background for entering engineering practice.

 Students may select elective courses from among the areas of interest listed below.